TriDevs/TriEngine/README.md

 Dependencies
 ------------

-TriEngine2D depends on [log4net](http://logging.apache.org/log4net/), which is included in the **libs/log4net** folder.
+TriEngine depends on [log4net](http://logging.apache.org/log4net/), which is included in the **libs/log4net** folder.

-TriEngine2D depends on [OpenTK](http://www.opentk.com/), this is not included and you will have to build/install it yourself.
+TriEngine depends on [OpenTK](http://www.opentk.com/), this is not included and you will have to build/install it yourself.
 OpenTK depends on OpenGL drivers being installed, they are usually in your normal video card drivers.

-TriEngine2D depends on [Json.NET](http://json.codeplex.com/), this is not included, but is specified in the NuGet package config.
+TriEngine depends on [Json.NET](http://json.codeplex.com/), this is not included, but is specified in the NuGet package config.
 If you [properly configure your NuGet settings](http://docs.nuget.org/docs/workflows/using-nuget-without-committing-packages#Using_NuGet_without_committing_packages_to_source_control), NuGet will automatically download Json.NET when building any projects that depend on it.

-TriEngine2D depends on [NVorbis](http://nvorbis.codeplex.com/), which is included in the **libs/NVorbis** folder.
+TriEngine depends on [NVorbis](http://nvorbis.codeplex.com/), which is included in the **libs/NVorbis** folder.
 [NVorbis is licensed under Ms-PL.](http://nvorbis.codeplex.com/license)

 If you want to run the tests you will need to have [NUnit](http://www.nunit.org/) installed.